Carlos2MorenoM/smart_logs/README.md

 The application follows a decoupled microservices architecture where each component handles a specific responsibility.
 Communication between services is managed via a message queue.

-### Technologies Used
+The data flow is as follows:

-* **Python:** The core language for the business logic in the ingestion and processing services.
+`Ingestion Script` → `Log Ingestor (API)` → `RabbitMQ (Queue)` → `Log Processor` → `Elasticsearch` → `Kibana`

-* **FastAPI:** A modern, high-performance web framework for the log ingestion API.
+* **Log Ingestor:** A FastAPI-based API that receives logs via HTTP requests and publishes them to the message queue.
-* **RabbitMQ:** A message broker used to manage the log queue, ensuring reliable communication.
+* **RabbitMQ:** Acts as a message broker.
+It receives logs from the ingestor and holds them in a queue until they are consumed, decoupling the ingestion from the processing.
-* **Elasticsearch:** A distributed search and analytics engine optimized for storing and querying large volumes of log data.
+* **Log Processor:** A service that consumes logs from the queue.
+It enriches the data, formats it, and runs an **anomaly detection model** before storing the final result in Elasticsearch.
-* **Kibana:** The data visualization interface for Elasticsearch, used to create dashboards and explore logs.
+* **Elasticsearch:** A distributed search and analytics engine where all processed logs are stored.
-* **Docker & Docker Compose:** Used to orchestrate and manage all application services in a local development environment.
+* **Kibana:** The visualization layer, used to explore logs and build dashboards on top of the data in Elasticsearch.

 ### Getting Started